connie-feng/connie-feng.github.io/_posts/2000-01-03-feel-better.md

 * Don't worry about stuff you can't control.
 * Think about your worst week of sophomore year...
 If you can survive that week, you can survive anything!
 * Everything seems like the end of the world when you're going through it.
+* “No good sittin' worryin' abou' it.
+What's comin' will come, an' we'll meet it when it does.” - Hagrid

 ### Comparisons + Negativity
 * Stop comparing your normal to someone else's highlights.